Najel-A/Analyzing-Job-Market/README.md

 ## Directories

-data - contains all of our datasets used to create our PowerBI dashboard src - contains source code used to clean and modify our data to fit our usage
+data - contains all of our datasets used to create our PowerBI dashboard

+src - contains source code used to clean and modify our data to fit our usage

 ### Credits
-Najel Alarcon
-Annie Ha
-Mayuka Kothuru
-Jiyoon Lee
-Devesh Singh
+Najel Alarcon, Annie Ha, Mayuka Kothuru, Jiyoon Lee, & Devesh Singh